Lyn's The Biz!

 ||On 4th January Cilla Black stuns television viewers and ITV executives by announcing live on air that after 18 years she plans to quit as presenter of Blind Date.

-The updated version of the Mini Cooper (formerly manufactured by British Leyland and Rover and now made by BMW) is named Car of the Year at the Detroit Motor Show.
+On 5th January Rolls Royce unveils the Phantom at the North American International Auto Show in Detroit, its first new model since BMW acquired the Rolls Royce name.
+The updated version of the Mini Cooper (formerly manufactured by British Leyland and Rover and now made by BMW) is named Car of the Year.

 Maurice Gibb of the Bee Gees dies on 12th January, aged 53, after suffering a heart attack during surgery.